Insurance Basics: Copay vs. Coinsurance

 Copay

-The amount of the copay can change depending on where you go.
+The amount of the copay can change depending on where you go and what type of plan you have.
 You may have a $30 copay for a primary care doctor visit.
 A specialist visit may take a $50 copay.
 A trip to the ER could be as much as a $200 copay.
-Take a look at your Blue Cross and Blue Shield of Oklahoma member ID card.
-It will have a list of your copays for different types of visits.

-If you pay more than your copay, it is likely because both a copay and coinsurance are required.
+If you pay more than your copay, it is likely because you still owe a deductible or coinsurance amount.

 Coinsurance

 Coinsurance is a percentage of the costs of a covered health care service.
-It is the part of the cost of a service that you pay.
+If your plan requires coinsurance, this is the part of the cost of a service that you pay.
 Your health plan pays the rest (after you've paid your deductible).

 For example, if you have a 40 percent coinsurance for a test or procedure provided during a specialist visit that costs $100, your part is $40.